dlab-berkeley/Machine-Learning-in-R/README.md

 We assume that participants have familiarity with:

-* basic R syntax
+* Basic R syntax
-* statistical concepts such as mean and standard deviation
+* Statistical concepts such as mean and standard deviation

 ## Technology requirements